The Impact of CSS View Transitions on Web Performance

 CPU Performance Correlation

 Having confirmed the negative impact of view transitions on LCP, we investigated further.
-We procedded to set up a series of experiments to automatically test the same 2 pages with and without view-transitions.
+We proceeded to set up a series of experiments to automatically test the same 2 pages with and without view transitions.
 The results show a clear correlation between CPU speed and the impact of view transitions on LCP.
-The findings indicate that the slower the CPU, the more pronounced the negative effect on LCP when using view transitions
+The findings indicate that the slower the CPU, the more pronounced the negative effect on LCP when using view transitions.

-If you would like to test this for yourself visit our https://corewebvitals.github.io/view-transition/">view transition experiment homepage on github
+If you would like to test this for yourself visit our view transition experiment homepage on GitHub.

 These results highlight three key observations:

-- View transitions slow down the LCP: Page views with view transitions are slower then pageviews without view transition effects.
+• View transitions slow down the LCP: Page views with view transitions are slower than pageviews without view transition effects.

-- CPU speed is an important factor: CPU speed has a high correlation with LCP difference in views with and without page transition effects
+• CPU speed is an important factor: CPU speed has a high correlation with LCP difference in views with and without page transition effects.
+This matters especially for low-end mobile devices.

-- There is a pagespeed 'sweet spot': At 6x slowdown LCP has a better performance without network cache.
-The simple reason is that at this CPU speed the LCP element has not yet been decoded without network caching and the transition is applied to a blanc page.
+• There is a pagespeed 'sweet spot': At 6x slowdown LCP has better performance without network cache.
+The simple reason is that at this CPU speed the LCP element has not yet been decoded without network caching and the transition is applied to a blank page.
 Immediately after the simpler transition to a blank page the LCP element is painted.
-Apparently this is the sweet spot where it is more efficient to transition to a blank page then to transition between images.
+Apparently this is the sweet spot where it is more efficient to transition to a blank page than to transition between images.
 From a UX perspective it is better to transition between images of course.

-Traditionally, implementing view transitions required extensive use of CSS and JavaScript..
+Traditionally, implementing view transitions required extensive use of CSS and JavaScript.
 The View Transition API simplifies this process by allowing developers to define transitions declaratively.
-The View transition API works by capturing snapshots of the old and new states of a document, updating the DOM while suppressing rendering, and uzing CSS animations to execute the transition.
+The View Transition API works by capturing snapshots of the old and new states of a document, updating the DOM while suppressing rendering, and using CSS animations to execute the transition.

 Implementation Example

-Here's a basic example of how to use view-transition-name: auto in your CSS:
+Here is a basic example of how to enable cross-document view transitions in your CSS:

 @view-transition {